-Activities to restore water quality are an integral part of meeting CWA goals for fishable, swimmable water bodies.
-Fort Dupont, Oxon Run, Park Drive Gully, Stickfoot Branch, and Pinehurst Branch all have stream restoration projects underway.
+Activities to restore water quality are an integral part of meeting CWA goals for fishable, swimmable waterbodies.
+Fort Dupont, Oxon Run, Park Drive Gully (portions of Texas Avenue Tributary and Fort Davis Tributary), Stickfoot Branch (an open channel up to the bend of the Suitland Parkway right across the Douglas Community Center, from where it is piped all the way and daylights into Anacostia River, just upstream of ANA19 ambient monitoring station), and Pinehurst Branch all have stream restoration projects underway.
 DOEE awarded a design contract for seventeen thousand (17,000) feet of stream and five 95) acres of wetland restoration at Fort Dupont Park.
 Design reached the ninety percent (90%) design phase during this period.
 DOEE executed a design contract for stream restoration designs at Oxon Run in Ward 8, that will cover approximately twenty-one thousand (21,000) feet of stream.
 Both, Park Drive Gully and Stickfoot Branch completed designs for their respective stream restoration projects during this period.